When searching for the best football, it can be a little difficult at times to figure out exactly what size ball you need to suit your purpose.

 The Premier League is the most-watched football league in the world and Nike has been the official football supplier since 2000 so are pretty well versed in what makes a top football.

-You better have your top keeper gloves to hand as the Premier League Flight comes with Nike's Aerowsculpt technology, designed to keep the ball stable during flight, and also utilises moulded grooves to disrupt the airflow and therefore making it easier to hit clean shots with.
+You better have your best goalie gloves to hand as the Premier League Flight comes with Nike's Aerowsculpt technology, designed to keep the ball stable during flight, and also utilises moulded grooves to disrupt the airflow and therefore making it easier to hit clean shots with.

 Nike boasts its All Conditions Control feature that helps you keep the ball under your spell even during poor weather like rain or hail, making it a great matchday option in both Summer and Winter fixtures.